 We develop close working relationships with our clients based on an innovative and mutually respected process of continual improvement.
-Inherent in this is our efforts to increase our inhouse manufacturing capacity so that we can continue to provide a high-level of metrology expertise and customer service.
+Inherent in this is our efforts to increase our in-house manufacturing capacity so that we can continue to provide a high level of metrology expertise and customer service.

 Our purchase back in April allowed Verus to do just that.
 Back then, we documented our recent purchase of two brand new Hurco CNC Milling Machines, VM30i and VM10i.
 This brought our total in-house manufacturing capacity to seven Hurco Machines including 6 x CNC Mills and a CNC Lathe.

-Speaking with Graham Maskell, Export Sales Manager at Hurco LTD., he discussed the rapid expansion and investment Verus has made over the last number of years.
+Speaking with Graham Maskell, Export Sales Manager at Hurco LTD, he discussed the rapid expansion and investment Verus has made over the last number of years.
 He stated:

-Hurco are delighted to be a machine tool supplier to Verus, we have seen them expand rapidly in the past two years.
+Hurco are delighted to be a machine tool supplier to Verus.
+We have seen them expand rapidly in the past two years.
 The benefit of the Hurco machine to Verus, besides its compactness, is the high level of technology built into our control software.

-Graham discusses benefits the Verus team are seeing as a result of this investment including; reduced cycle time and superior accuracy which improves efficiency and results in a shorter turnaround for our clients.
+Graham discusses benefits the Verus team is seeing as a result of this investment including; reduced cycle time and superior accuracy which improves efficiency and results in a shorter turnaround for our clients.
 He says:

 In addition to having the option of a module that allows native handling of DXF files, it can accept externally written G-code for milling 3D freeform surfaces.
 Ultimotion software was supplied as part of the package, giving fast, smooth, dynamic motion that is exceptional for such a low-cost machine and greatly helps to reduce cycle times and improve surface finish.
 Surface finish and accuracy are key for Verus, Hurco are providing both in a small powerful machine package.